simonhdickson/committor/USAGE.md

 4. **Branch naming helps**: Use descriptive branch names like `feature/user-auth` or `fix/login-bug` for better context.

-5. **Combine with git hooks**: You can integrate Commitor into git hooks for automated commit message generation.
+5. **Combine with git hooks**: You can integrate Committor into git hooks for automated commit message generation.

 ## Integration with Git Hooks